Rishit-katiyar/DataFortress-shell/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it according to the terms of the license.

-## Acknowledgements

-DataFortress-shell wouldn't be possible without the support and contributions of the open-source community.
-Special thanks to all the developers, testers, and users who have helped improve and refine this tool.